Bird Fact File: Wagtail

 Let's Meet the Wagtail

-The Wagtail, a slender and lively bird found in Europe, Asia and Africa, is known for its wagging tail and cheerful song.
+The Wagtail is a slim and lively bird found in Europe, Asia and Africa.
+It wags its tail and sings a happy song.
 It likes open spaces, riversides, meadows and gardens so is a great bird to see for birders.
 The Latin name for the Wagtail is Motacilla and it’s in the Motacillidae family which includes other ground feeding insectivores.
-There are an estimated 400,000 breeding pairs in the UK so Wagtails are a common but under appreciated sight in the countryside and urban areas.
+There are estimated 400,000 breeding pairs in the UK so Wagtails are common but under appreciated in the countryside and urban areas.

 Appearance and Behaviour

-Wagtails are slender, graceful birds with a distinctive appearance.
-Both males and females share similar features, with a sleek body, long tail, and a striking contrast of black, white, and grey in their plumage.
-Depending on the species, some wagtails may also display yellow on their underparts or face.
-The long tail, which they frequently bob up and down, is a key identifying feature.
-Juveniles resemble adults but with a slightly duller plumage and shorter tails.
+Wagtails are long and lean birds with a distinctive look.
+Both males and females have the same body shape, long tail and black, white and grey plumage.
+Some species may have yellow on their underparts or face.
+The long tail is a key identifier, they bob it up and down all the time.
+Juveniles are similar to adults but with duller plumage and shorter tails.

-Wagtails primarily feed on insects and other small invertebrates, which they catch by running and darting along the ground.
-They are often seen in open spaces like fields, riverbanks, or even car parks, where they energetically chase after their prey.
-Their slender, pointed beaks are ideal for picking insects from the ground or shallow water, making them skilled hunters.
+Wagtails eat insects and small invertebrates which they catch by running and darting along the ground.
+They are often found in open areas like fields, riverbanks or even car parks where they chase after their prey.
+Their long, pointed beaks are perfect for picking insects off the ground or shallow water, they are great hunters.

-In terms of behaviour, wagtails are lively and sociable, often seen in small flocks, especially during migration or outside the breeding season.
-They are not as territorial as other birds such as wrens but will defend their nesting sites with determination.
-Wagtails prefer open environments for foraging but seek out sheltered spots like dense vegetation, buildings, or even rock crevices for nesting.
-In gardens, they are often observed foraging on lawns or near water features, where their characteristic tail-wagging adds a dynamic touch to their behaviour.
+In terms of behaviour wagtails are lively and social, often in small groups, especially during migration or outside breeding season.
+They are not as territorial as wrens but will defend their nesting sites.
+Wagtails prefer open areas for foraging but will seek out sheltered spots like dense vegetation, buildings or even rock crevices to nest.
+In gardens they are often seen foraging on lawns or near water features where their tail wagging adds a bit of drama to their behaviour.

 Where do They Hang Out and Eat?